roehling/postsrsd/doc/packaging.rst

 - ``TESTS_WITH_ASAN``: If set to ``ON``, the unit tests will be linked against the AddressSanitizer and LeakSanitizer libraries to catch common memory handling bugs.
-Enabling this option does not affect the PostSRSd binary, it will only be used for the test suite.
+Enabling this option does not affect the PostSRSd executable, it will only be used for the test suite.
 It is disabled by default.

 - ``TESTS_WITH_REDIS``: If set to ``ON``, the test suite will assume that a Redis instance is available at ``localhost:6379``, and run additional database related tests.
 This is disabled by default and has no effect unless ``WITH_REDIS=ON`` is also set.

+- ``EXECUTABLE_WITH_ASAN``: If set to ``ON``, the PostSRSd executable itself will be linked against the AddressSanitizer and LeakSanitizer libraries.
+This is useful to detect memory handling bugs in the blackbox tests, but comes at a performance cost and also weakens the SECCOMP sandboxing, as the sanitizer needs additional permissions.
+It is disabled by default and you should keep it disabled for release builds.

 .. _GNUInstallDirs: https://cmake.org/cmake/help/latest/module/GNUInstallDirs.html